-Replacing an outside door isn't an easy project, and replacing exterior double doors is even more complicated.
-There are several reasons why you'd replace your exterior double doors; whether you want more security or a new look, the following article will explain how to replace your exterior double doors.
+Replacing an outside door isn't an easy project, and replacing exterior double doors is even more complicated still.
+There are several reasons why you'd replace your standing exterior double doors; whether you want more security or a new look, the following article will explain how to replace your exterior double doors.

 The door you're going to replace has to be removed from the house frame.
 Use the pry bar to remove the trim from the doors to expose the door frame and the frame of the house.
 Remove the trim from inside the house as well.
-If planning to reuse the trim, then be careful removing it.
-Remove the nails that connect the door frame to the house.
-Brace the doors and carefully remove them from the frame.
+If planning to reuse the trim, then be careful when removing it.
+Remove the nails that connect the door frame to the wall.

-Use the tape measure to get the dimensions of the doorway and compare them with the exterior double doors you bought.
-You can adjust the doorway by adding pieces of plywood nailed to the top, sides and bottom of the doorway.
+Use a tape measure to get the dimensions of the doorway and compare them with the exterior double doors you bought.
+You can adjust the doorway by adding pieces of plywood nailed to the top, sides, and bottom of the doorway.

-Carefully lift the doors and place it in the doorway.
+Carefully lift the doors and place them in the doorway.
 Take special care to make sure that the doors are centered in the frame.
-You also need to make sure that both the doors are also level.
-You need to maintain the symmetry between both doors.
+You also need to make sure that both the doors are also level, and you must maintain the symmetry between both doors.
 You can use the level to check both of these important issues.

 Use the level again to check the symmetry of the doors.
-The gaps present between the doors and between the doors and the house frame is very important and has to continue to be consistent.
+The gaps present between the doors and between each door and the wall frame is very important and has to continue to be consistent.
 This will make sure that you have no problems with the door latches.